benofbrown/darksouls/DSIII_Low_Death.md

 - Kill the two bandits and get the *Paladin's Ashes*.
 - Run to the *Cleansing Chapel* bonfire.
 - Kill the mobs by the cross and get the *Estus Shard*.
 - Equip the *Torch* ready to use, and go around the side of the cathedral.
-Kill two crystal lizards for two *Twinking Titanites*.
+Kill two crystal lizards for two *Twinkling Titanites*.
 - Rest if necessary.
 - Run through the graveyard, dropping down to the right after a bit, then run past the slow mobs and take out the gravewarden.
 - Get the *Undead Bone Shard* and soul items.